Skip to main content

 MVS Pharma GmbH will soon be launching an omega-3 dietary supplement onto the European market that has been developed for the highest quality standards in terms of oxidation avoidance and therefore greatest bioavailability.
 In addition, in vitro studies are currently underway at the University of Ulm, in which Professor Dr. Rüdiger Groß tested a patented mouth and nose spray (Virudol) that can eliminate various flu viruses based on natural substances.
 In addition, MVS has a wholesale license and has specialized in sourcing much-needed medicines such as Amoxicillin, Salbutamol, etc. from India through its local branch with a focus on local quality and safety testing, compliance with international GMP regulations and the highest quality level of user security (examples of local language brochures, identical units of measurement, batch control and full tracking, etc.).

-Muhammad Ali, Quality Management Representative
+Muhammad Ali, Head of Quality Management

 Muhammad Ali is responsible for developing, establishing and maintaining QM System of MVS Pharma.
 Moreover, he ensures the compliance of national and international standards and regulatory requirements.